jabree00/prompt_sanitizer/README.md

 to run.

 0. Create a .env in the main folder with a variable called GENAI_KEY.
-You will be to obtain a free API key for Gemini's 3.5 Flash model.
+You will need to obtain a free API key for Gemini's 3.5 Flash model.

 You can get your key here:
 [Get Gemini API key](https://aistudio.google.com/api-keys)
 1. Install python3 / pip
-2. python3 -m venv .venv
+2. Run python3 -m venv .venv
-3. source .venv/bin/activate
+3. Run source .venv/bin/activate
-4. pip install -r requirements.txt
+4. Run pip install -r requirements.txt
-5. pip install -U pip setuptools wheel
+5. Run pip install -U pip setuptools wheel
-6. pip install spacy
+6. Run pip install spacy
-7. python -m spacy download en_core_web_sm
+7. Run python -m spacy download en_core_web_sm

 ## Troubleshooting
 You may also need to run this line: